belfner/belfner.github.io/How to Overlay Polygon Shapes Onto Google Maps.md

 To add the data to the embedded map:

-1. Move the downloaded file to your websites folder
+1. Upload the downloaded file to your website
-2. Add this line of code to initMap() and replace "PATH" with the path to the GeoJSON file
+2. Add this line of code to initMap() and replace "PATH" with the path to the GeoJSON file on your website

 	`map.data.loadGeoJson('PATH');`